Lex Barker

-Alexander Crichlow Barker Jr. (May 8, 1919 – May 11, 1973), known as Lex Barker, was an American film and television actor.
-He played Tarzan for RKO Pictures between 1949 and 1953 and portrayed leading characters from Karl May's novels, including Old Shatterhand in a film series by the West German studio Rialto Film.
+Alexander Crichlow Barker Jr. (May 8, 1919 – May 11, 1973) was an American actor.
+He played Tarzan for RKO Pictures between 1949 and 1953 and later worked in Europe, where he portrayed leading characters from Karl May's novels including Old Shatterhand in a film series by the West German studio Rialto Film.
 At the height of his fame, he was one of the most popular actors in German-speaking cinema and received Bambi Award and Bravo Otto nominations for the honor.

 Early life

 Barker was born in Rye, New York, the second child of Alexander Crichlow Barker Sr., a wealthy Canadian-born building contractor and stockbroker, and his American wife, the former Marion Thornton Beals.
 He had an elder sister, Frederica Amelia "Freddie" Barlow (1917–1980).
 Of English and Spanish ancestry, Barker was a direct descendant of the founder of Rhode Island, Roger Williams, and of Sir William Henry Crichlow, historical governor-general of Barbados.

 Raised in New York City and Port Chester, New York, he attended the Fessenden School and graduated from Phillips Exeter Academy, where he played football and the oboe.
 He attended Princeton University, but dropped out to join a theatrical stock company, much to his family's chagrin.